Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Experiments

 \subsection{Additional experiments}

-\paragraph{Hyperparameter sensitivity.} We train ResNet-18 on CIFAR-100 using Reweighted-SAM to evaluate its sensitivity to different values of \(\lambda\).
-As summarized in Table~\ref{tab:sensitivity}, Reweighted-SAM demonstrates robustness to the choice of \(\lambda\) and consistently outperforms the baselines within a reasonable range. \paragraph{Trace of stochastic gradient covariance.} According to our theory, we compare the trace of the stochastic gradient covariance matrix at convergence for different algorithms, which, near the minimum, closely approximates the Hessian matrix (See Eq.~\eqref{eq:minimum}).
-The results, shown in Table~\ref{tab:trace}, indicate that compared to SGD and SAM, Reweighted-SAM indeed converges to a minimum with a smaller stochastic gradient covariance magnitude.
+\paragraph{Hyperparameter sensitivity.} We train ResNet-18 on CIFAR-100 using RW-SAM to evaluate its sensitivity to different values of \(\lambda\).
+As summarized in Table~\ref{tab:sensitivity}, RW-SAM demonstrates robustness to the choice of \(\lambda\) and consistently outperforms the baselines within a reasonable range. \paragraph{Trace of stochastic gradient covariance.} According to our theory, we compare the trace of the stochastic gradient covariance matrix at convergence for different algorithms, which, near the minimum, closely approximates the Hessian matrix (See Eq.~\eqref{eq:minimum}).
+The results, shown in Table~\ref{tab:trace}, indicate that compared to SGD and SAM, RW-SAM indeed converges to a minimum with a smaller stochastic gradient covariance magnitude.